Mutestock/cphsoft/dbd/uge05/assignment/README.md

 <h4> Conceptual level implementation </h4>

 Create an SQL-script for a PostgreSQL™database that creates the tables accordingly.
-Bevare that the script should be reentrant:
+Beware that the script should be reentrant:

-The database creation sql script is split into many separate migratino scripts.
+The database creation sql script is split into many separate migration scripts.
 See ./migrations

 <br><br>